limbernie/limbernie.github.io/_posts/2018-04-29-pinkys-palace-v2-walkthrough.md

 stefano:x:1002:1002::/home/stefano:/bin/bash
 ```

-It appears that `stefano` has an account in `pinkydb`.
-On top of that, `stefano` also has his SSH private key as seen above.
+`stefano` has an account in `pinkydb`.
+He also has his SSH private key as seen above.
 I guess that's an open invitation to log in to his account via SSH.

 I log in to find his RSA private key protected by a password.
-Well, it's a piece of cake to use `ssh2john` and John the Ripper to recover the password.
+It's not difficult to use `ssh2john` and John the Ripper to recover the password.

 ```
 # ssh2john id_rsa > id_rsa.hash